-Advising someone to set up a SIPP and to transfer rights in an existing personal pension to that SIPP is a regulated activity.
-For the reasons given above, I'm satisfied there was an advisory relationship between Wellington Court and Mr C. There is a lack of documentation to show what, if anything, Wellington Court did in relation to giving advice to Mr C. Potentially it didn't do anything (whether that was deliberate or an oversight isn't for me to speculate on).
+Advising someone to set up a SIPP and to transfer rights in existing personal pensions to that SIPP is a regulated activity.
+For the reasons given above, I'm satisfied there was an advisory relationship between Wellington Court and Mr D. There is a lack of documentation to show what, if anything, Wellington Court did in relation to giving advice to Mr D. Potentially it didn't do anything (whether that was deliberate or an oversight isn't for me to speculate on).
 It doesn't make a difference to my jurisdiction over this complaint because if there were omissions in the provision of its advice, that doesn't mean the activity becomes any less regulated as a result.